 The incident with Fahad is not unexpected in Bangladesh, said Mubashar Hasan, a political expert on South Asia and researcher at the University of Oslo.
 “To understand how something this horrific could happen, it’s important to understand the roots of Bangladesh’s political movements, which started from student activism,” he told The Juggernaut.

 Bangladesh’s history has been significantly influenced by student political leaders.
 After the partition of India and Pakistan in 1947, Pakistan was comprised of West Pakistan (today’s Pakistan) and East Pakistan (today’s Bangladesh).
-Separated geographically and culturally from West Pakistan, East Pakistan suffered from famine and cultural repression and
+Separated geographically and culturally from West Pakistan, East Pakistan suffered from famine and cultural repression and was underrepresented in civil and

 The Juggernaut tells untold, smart South Asian stories and news you won't find anywhere else.